 Fund accounting is a method of bookkeeping used by a nonprofit organization that illustrates accountability, rather than profitability.
 In a business you want to know how much was spent, how much was earned, and how much was left over.
 With a nonprofit you want to know these things, but you also want to make sure your income and expenses are allocated for the proper purpose.

 Fund accounting can potentially get very complicated, depending on the needs of your organization.
 FASB117 and FIN46 are the IRS resources that outline all needs of a nonprofit accounting system.
-However, for this particular course, we will solely be focusing on what fund accounting is and how you can implement it for your organization.
+However, for this particular course, we will solely be focusing on what it is and how you can implement it for your organization.

-What are Funds?
+What Are Funds?

 - Unrestricted, temporarily restricted, and permanently restricted net assets

 When trying to think of what a fund might be for your organization, ask yourself, “Do I need to know how much money I have set aside for _____?”
 This is the key question.
 Some programs and software will mask funds as classes or categories, but beware… these methods will allow you to track how much money you’ve received and spent for a class, but it’s very difficult to find out how much money you have set aside for it at any given time.

 If you can think of answers to the above question, write them down.
 These will be the funds you will want to track once you have your system set up.

 Fund accounting is used for almost all nonprofit organizations, and will likely be needed on a daily basis.
 Here’s an example of how it becomes important for a nonprofit.